Programming-inspire/100days---100Projects.github.io/#Day.54 - Sidebar Navigation Menu/README.md

 ## Sidebar Navigation Menu using React

-In this project, i will learn to create sidebar navigation menu using react.js.
-I will useing React hooks, router and react icons in this project.
-You will be able to open and close the sidebar menu with a simple click  and i can use router, so easily navigate form one menu option to another.
+ In this project, I will learn to create a sidebar navigation menu using react.js.
+I will use React hooks, router, and react icons in this project.
+You will be able to open and close the sidebar menu with a simple click and I can use a router, so easily navigate from one menu option to another.

 ## how to run?
 1. Download the repository